Rlogarisation/O.ODesign/README.md

    However, this is a issue when updating either temperture or humidity, we have to distinguish the into argument/object is which type.

 7. /WeatherV2: This problem is solved by implementing interfaces for both specified objects and observers.

+## Lecture 05

+1. /PatternComposite discussed typesafe and uniformity.
+The interface will not have add or remove methods for leaf node in typesafe composite, but the uniformity will implement in interface, and do nothing in leaf node function.
+2. /HFDP_Composite used uniformity, and illustrated the way to print out specified menu item by using instanceof.
+3. /myDbC explained the Exception, try...catch...finally.
+Finally will always be executed, useful for closing the file when a error occured.